MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-reports-add-text-and-shapes.md

 ms.date: 06/02/2021
 LocalizationGroup: Visualizations
 ---
-# Add text boxes and shapes to Power BI reports
+# Add text boxes, shapes, and smart narrative visuals to Power BI reports

 You can add text boxes, shapes, and *smart narrative visuals* to reports in Power BI Desktop or the Microsoft Power BI service.
 The [smart narrative visual](#add-a-smart-narrative) uses artificial intelligence to provide a text summary of your visuals and reports.
 In either Power BI Desktop or the Microsoft Power BI service, you must have editing permissions for the report.
 If a report has been shared with you in the Power BI service, you won't have editing permissions.